MTG/sms-tools/software/models_interface/output_sounds/README.txt

-This directory is empty, this is where the output sounds are placed
+This directory is empty, this is where the output sounds are placed.